 - Department of Transportation;

 - Register of Deeds for mortgage or debt information;

 - Credit bureaus;

-- Banking and other financial institutions; and
+- Banking and other financial institutions, including prepaid debit card accounts;

+and

 - Auto appraisers for collector vehicles.

 See Chapter 4 for additional sources to verify assets.

 13.2.3.2.5 Income Information